tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-custom-grant-flow-and-windows-authentication.md

 1. Host and configure `IdentityServer3`
 2. Create a client for `IdentityServer3` with `Flows.Other` and `AllowedCustomGrantTypes: "windows"`
 3. Host and configure `WindowsAuthenticationService`
-4. Create custom grant validator in `IdentityServere3` for `windows` grant type
+4. Create custom grant validator in `IdentityServer3` for `windows` grant type
+5. Create console client and get token from `IdentityServer3` by current `windows principal`.

 #### What we will archive?